kennytilton/matrix/cljs/fluxchallenge/README.md

 > In particular, the 'component' library assumes that all application state is passed as arguments to the functions that use it.
 As a result, this framework may be awkward to use with code which relies on global or singleton references.

-Matrix formulas all have unfettered yet predictable access to other Matrix state via the anaphoric `me` (think `this` or `self`) so no other parameters are required.
+Matrix formulas have unfettered access to other Matrix state via the anaphoric `me` (akin to `this` or `self`) so no other parameters are required.

+## Summary
+The automatic state management provided by reactive/dataflow systems greatly simplifies application development but presents a challenge: what if we *want* to be involved when state changes?
+And how do entire populations of dataflow-powered objects come and go from a running application?

+The Matrix library, by providing a few callbacks and specializable lifecycle methods such as `md-awaken` and `not-to-be`, gave the developer the hooks required for external dependency injection and resource allocation/deallocation, all with the same reliability and predictability with which it manages internal application state.